steindebruin/volatility-managed-factor-backtest/README.md

 python main.py
 ```

 Factor data is downloaded from Kenneth French's data library on first run and cached locally.
-Forecasts are cached in `results/forecasts/`; to regenerate them from scratch, delete that folder and rerun (around 15 minutes for the Random Forest across all factors).
+Forecasts are cached in `results/forecasts/`.
+To regenerate them from scratch, delete that folder and rerun (around 15 minutes for the random forest across all factors).